 Medically, because of the importance of adequate amounts of circulating folate, because of the potential harms of excess circulating homocysteine, and the hazards of methylation not properly occurring, the MTHFR C677T SNP has been associated with increased risks of the following:

 - Vascular disease, high blood pressure, heart disease, cognitive dysfunction and dementia (including Alzheimer’s)

 - Clotting disorders leading to excessive clotting (also increasing dementia and stroke risk)

 - Depression, anxiety, and psychiatric disorders, as well as decreased response to antidepressant medications

 - Fertility problems, miscarriage, Pregnancy Induced Hypertension (PIH), pre-eclampsia, and placental abruption.

 - Intrauterine development of neural tube defects including anencephaly, spina bifida, and cleft lip and palate

 - Vitamin B12 deficiency which can cause megaloblastic anemia, fatigue, weakness, constipation, loss of appetite, weight loss, neurological changes such as numbness and tingling in the hands and feet, difficulty maintaining balance, depression, confusion, dementia, poor memory, and soreness of the mouth or tongue.

-Should You Get Tested?
-And What Tests?
+Should I Get Tested?
+What Tests?